fzl-22/antares-insight-backend/README.md

 $ npm run test:cov
 ```

+## Documentation

+Documentation is generated for every compilation and can be found in [http://localhost:3000/api/docs](http://localhost:3000/api/docs).

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: